tywil04/PasswordManager/README.md

 - `RP_ICON`: This is a URL to the icon for a relying party.
 This is optional, a blank value can be set.

 ### Crypto
-- `CRYPTO_PEPPER` *(OPTIONAL)*: This is a random string that if set will be added to every `masterHash` for added security.
+- `CRYPTO_PEPPER` *(optional, default is blank)*: This is a random string that if set will be added to every `masterHash` before being strengthened for added security.
 It can technically be any string however a random string will be most beneficial.

-## Todo (Out of date)
-Stuff that needs to be done

-### Frontend
-- [ ] Signin Page
-    - Need to fix email verification code box
-- [ ] Signup Page
-    - Need to fix email verification code box
-- [ ] Home Page
-    - Needs to decrypt password names and display them in a list
-- [ ] Settings Page
-    - Needs to exist
-        - Needs to allow for the registration and revoking on WebAuthn devices
-        - Needs to allow for the registration and removal of TOTP secrets
-        - Needs to allow the user to select accesibility features like a High-Contrast filter.

-### Backend
-- [ ] Document API
-- [X] Auth API (/api/v1/auth/*)
-- [ ] WebAuthn API (/api/v1/webauthn/*)
-    - Need to implement the revoking of credentials
-- [ ] TOTP API (/api/v1/totp/*)
-    - Need to implement register endpoint
-    - Need to implement signinChallenge endpoint
-- [X] Email API (/api/v1/email/*)
-- [ ] Passwords API
-    - Need to implement updating passwords
-- [X] Email
-- [X] Email templating